Quiz & Quill Writing Awards

 Quiz & Quill Spring Magazine

-Quiz & Quill will continue to accept poetry, fiction, essay, and dramatic writing submissions for the Spring Magazine until 5 pm on Friday, February 8.
-Submissions received after January 15 will not be considered for Writing Awards.
-Please note that after February 8, submissions from each writer are limited to three poems, two short stories, two essays, and two scripts, including those submitted for the Writing Awards.
+Quiz & Quill will continue to accept poetry, fiction, essay, and dramatic writing submissions for the Spring Magazine beyond the Writing Award deadline.
+Submissions received after the Writing Award deadline will not be considered for Writing Awards.
+Please note that each year, writers' submissions are limited to three poems, two short stories, two essays, and two scripts, including those submitted for the Writing Awards.
+Submissions to fall publications are not included in this limit.
 Writers should follow submission guidelines outlined above when sending their work.